 I’m on a mission to fix that through any means necessary and make the metal shop an organized and efficient place to make things.
 In the past I have shadowed tools in foam which has worked extremely well.
 This time around, I wanted to get the CAT40 and R8 toolholders for the Bridgeport vertical mill and the HAAS VF-1 Vertical Machining Center out of the toolbox and somewhere easily accessible.
 I wanted to make something cheap but sturdy that puts our tool inventory in view and in reach, without having to move anything out of the way in order to access a tool.
+If you were to know some wheelabrator blasting info, you’d know that this gigantic equipment alone would occupy half the workshop.
 This is what Adam Savage of Mythbusters fame calls “First Order Retrievability”, and it is a strategy I am moving towards at the lab and also in my personal tool kit.
 You can read more about it here.

 We had a spare cart floating around the shop that was 2ft by 4ft and had no additional shelving or drawers underneath- Just what I needed!
 Having to reach under something takes extra time, and inevitably leads to lost/forgotten tools or tools that are not put back.
 This would be a dedicated cart for this purpose.
 I already had a simple idea in my head for the organizer: An angled board with a grid of holes in it.
 I could have accomplished it with a couple of hole saws and a drill, but this is FamiLAB!